Tpe3op/hyprland/README.md

 To make it easy for you to get started with my dotfiles, here's a list of recommended next steps.

+## Initial installation

-PLEASE BACKUP YOUR EXISTING .config WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS.
+PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.

 ```
 # Make sure that you're in your home directory
 cd

+# Create a backup from your existing .config
+cp -r ~/.config ~/.config_backup

 # Clone the repository from your home directory
 git clone https://gitlab.com/stephan-raabe/dotfiles.git